George Milpurrurru: Career

+The Goose Egg Hunt

 His work The Goose Egg Hunt (1983) is held by the National Gallery.
 In 1993 it was used by Australia Post on the 85c postage stamp, celebrate the International Year for the World's Indigenous People.

-Milpurrurru also played an integral role in the "carpets case", a 1994 successful lawsuit dealing with the application of copyright in Australia and Indigenous intellectual property to Indigenous Australian arts, along with Banduk Marika, Tim Payungka Tjapangarti and five others.
-Goose Egg Hunt had been used by a Perth company to be reproduced on rugs in Vietnam.
+Milpurrurru also played an integral role in the "carpets case" or t-shirts case, a 1994 successful lawsuit dealing with the application of copyright in Australia and Indigenous intellectual property to Indigenous Australian arts, along with Banduk Marika, Tim Payungka Tjapangarti, John Bulun Bulun and four others.
+John Bulun Bulun filed along side Milpurrurru in the case John Bulun Bulun & Anor v R & T Textiles Pty Ltd. Goose Egg Hunt had been used by a Perth company to be reproduced on textiles in Vietnam.
+The conclusion of these cases resulted in the acceptance of traditional knowledge to be copyrighted.

 Aboriginal Memorial

-The Aboriginal Memorial is a memorial constructed by twenty men of Ramingining and is meant to serve as a reminder of the Aboriginal peoples' place within Australia in response to European colonisation.
-It is made up of 200 decorated hollow log coffins and was conceived by Djon (John) Mundine in 1987–88 and realised by 43 artists, one of whom was Milpurruruu.
+The Aboriginal Memorial is a memorial constructed by forty three men and women of Ramingining and is meant to serve as a reminder of the Aboriginal peoples' place within Australia in response to European colonisation.
+It is made up of 200 decorated hollow log coffins which are situated to act as a map to showcase the artists Country and was conceived by Djon (John) Mundine in 1987–88 and realised by 43 artists, one of whom was Milpurruruu.
 Milpurrurru's work, representing the Ganalbingu people in the upper right bank of the memorial, is intended to demonstrate distinction of place through the depiction of water lilies and cormorants.

-Collections
+Public collections

 Milpurruruu's work is held in the permanent collections of the following: